newfies-dialer/newfies-dialer/README.rst

 Newfies-Dialer can be installed on a standalone server for smaller deployments.
-It currently utilises the Freeswitch Telephony engine (http://www.freeswitch.org) to process the the outbound calls however support for other telephony engines, such as Asterisk may be added in the future.
+It currently utilises the Freeswitch Telephony engine (http://www.freeswitch.org) to process the the outbound calls.
+However support for other telephony engines, such as Asterisk may be added in the future.

 Newfies-Dialer is written in Python using the Django Framework, and operates with